ruby-processing/JRubyArt/README.md

 ```
 However unlike ruby-processing, the core jars become part of the gem and PROCESSING_ROOT is not used at runtime.

-The following should work on macosx
+The following config should work on macosx

 ```ruby
 ---